fortex-no/fortex-no/README.md

-# fortex.no
+# fortex.no is currently down
-The HTML version of fortex.no